Numan0516/Data-Analyst-Numan/README.md

 3. Monitoring and Alerts with AWS CloudWatch:

-To ensure real-time visibility and long-term monitoring of data quality performance, AWS CloudWatch was integrated with the Glue ETL jobs.
+To ensure real-time visibility and long-term monitoring of data quality performance, AWS CloudWatch was integrated with S3 buckets and Glue ETL jobs.
 Key metrics and alerts configured:

 S3 Bucket Monitoring: Dashboards track the growth of the passed and failed folders over time.

-Error Rate Alerts: Notifications are triggered if the percentage of failed records exceeds a defined threshold (e.g., 10%), indicating possible data collection issues.
+Error Rate Alerts: Notifications are triggered if the size of buckets exceeds the defined threshold, indicating possible data collection issues.

-Schema Drift Detection: Sudden changes in field structure (like renamed or missing columns) are flagged via Glue job logs, helping to catch schema inconsistencies early.

 **Tools and Technologies Used:**